Is It Legal to Ride in the Back of a Fifth Wheel?

 The Dangers of a Moving Camper Trailer

-Let’s take a look at why riding in a moving trailer is not only uncomfortable but sometimes even dangerous.
+Let’s examine why riding in a moving trailer is not only uncomfortable but sometimes even dangerous.

 Contents Shift During Travel